sebapersson/PEtab.jl/docs/src/tutorial.md

 benchmarks (see [Default PEtabODEProblem options](@ref default_options))
 [persson2025petab](@cite), and available gradient/Hessian settings are summarized in [Derivative methods](@ref gradient_support).
 While these defaults are often performant, they are not optimal for every problem.
-See the **Configuration and performance** section for performance tips and tuning guidelines.
+See the **Configuration** section for performance tips and tuning guidelines.

 ## Copy pasteable example